 Deglazing the pot with ¼ cup (60ml) brandy to the dish will add an extra layer of flavour.

 it’s too salty!

-If you’ve added a little to much salt, there’s a couple of tricks you can do to help.
+If you’ve added a little too much salt, there are a couple of tricks you can do to help.
 Take a large potato, cut it in half and add to the pot.
 The potato will absorb some of the salt.